Gluon imaging using azimuthal correlations in diffractive scattering at the Electron-Ion Collider: Numerical results

 In the following, let us briefly address existing experimental data, that can be compared to our results.
 The H1 and ZEUS collaborations have measured~\cite{Aktas:2005xu,Chekanov:2004mw} spin density matrix components in $\jpsi$ electroproduction, that can be directly related to the $v_n$ coefficients studied here.
 The H1 data~\cite{Aktas:2005xu} is compatible with the $s$-channel helicity conservation (SCHS) assumption, in which case contributions from the polarization changing and helicity flip amplitudes are zero.
 For the $t$ integrated $v_n$ coefficients in $\jpsi$ electroproduction at low $Q^2$, the H1 data corresponds to $|v_2| \lesssim 5\%$ and $|v_1|\lesssim 10\%$, compatible with our results.

 The H1 collaboration has also measured the spin density matrix elements in exclusive $\rho$ production, with the results reported in Ref.~\cite{Aaron:2009xp}.
 As the $\rho$ meson is much lighter, it is sensitive to larger dipoles and especially the kinematical contribution to $v_n$ is larger.
-The spin density matrix elements measured by H1 correspond to $t$-integrated $v_1 =3 \dots -15\%$ at low and moderate $Q^2$.
-When $\rho$ production is calculated within our CGC framework using the wave function of Ref.~\cite{Kowalski:2006hc}, we find a comparable magnitude for the modulation but with an opposite (negative) sign.
+The spin density matrix elements measured by H1 correspond to $t$-integrated $v_1 =3 \dots 15\%$ at low and moderate $Q^2$.
+When $\rho$ production is calculated within our CGC framework using the wave function of Ref.~\cite{Kowalski:2006hc}, we find a comparable modulation.
 The $t$ integrated $v_2$ is on the order of a few percent, which can not be accurately compared with the HERA data due to the large experimental uncertainties.